China brands beat global rivals with tea toothpaste & pickled plums

 Even traditional strongholds for foreign brands are under attack in China, including the market for infant milk formula.
 That market is one of largest and fastest growing, expected to be worth $25 billion by 2017, according to Euromonitor data.

-Global companies including Mead Johnson Nutrition Co MJN.N, Nestle SA NESN.VX, Danone SA (DANO.PA) and Abbott Laboratories (ABT.N) have long dominated the premium formula segment but they have increased tie-ups with Chinese partners and boosted domestic supply chains to protect their position.
+Global companies including Mead Johnson Nutrition Co , Nestle SA, Danone SA and Abbott Laboratories have long dominated the premium formula segment but they have increased tie-ups with Chinese partners and boosted domestic supply chains to protect their position.

-In diapers, another area traditionally dominated by foreign brands, local firms are becoming more credible rivals, said a spokesman for Japanese diaper maker Kao (4452.T).
+In diapers, another area traditionally dominated by foreign brands, local firms are becoming more credible rivals, said a spokesman for Japanese diaper maker Kao.

-“The potential challenge from Chinese domestic manufacturers has grown remarkably,” he said.